isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <input type="checkbox" id="accordion29">
     <label for="accordion29"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">I received an SMS asking me to key in my NRIC and personal details to claim my CDC Vouchers.
 Is it a scam? </span></label>
     <div>
 			<p>Do not click on the link or reply.
-CDCs or gov.sg or RedeemSG will never send any SMSes asking for your personal information or banking details to claim your CDC Vouchers.
+CDCs or RedeemSG will never send any SMSes asking for your personal information or banking details to claim your CDC Vouchers.
 If you detect any suspicious messages relating to gov.sg or CDC Vouchers, please contact PA at 62255322, or submit the information online at <a href="https://www.police.gov.sg/I-Witness"><strong>https://www.police.gov.sg/I-Witness </strong></a> or call 1800 255 0000 to make a police report.
 			</p>
     </div>
   </li>